bugzyGeek/DependencyInjection.Toolkit/README.md

 services.AddFactory<AnotherClass>(FactoryScope.Transient);
 ```

-`AddService` attribute and `AddFactory` method are compined to register all implementations and Interfaces needed in your application
+`AddService` attribute and `AddFactory` method are combined to register all implementations and interfaces needed in your application

 4. Use the Factory<T> class to create instances of the service type T with a specific implementation type.
 You can resolve the factory from the service provider and call its Create<I> method, where I is the implementation type.
 For example: